“This call is being recorded for Quality Assurance...”

 Moffitt Cancer Center, a Florida Health System dedicated to partnering with patients and their families to provide a quality experience, recognized a need to redesign front-end workflows to improve operational efficiency, financial integrity and patient experience.
 The revenue cycle team at Moffitt sought strategies to improve patient experience while maintaining performance in traditional metrics such as denial write-off trends, abandoned call rates, turnaround time and other quality and operational indicators.
 Learn more about their success.

-The simple step of recording phone calls through Trace can save not only time and money, but most importantly, relationships.
+The simple step of recording phone calls through the Trace software can save not only time and money, but most importantly, relationships.
 It’s far from being your average call recording solution.

-Trace voice tools are not limited to recording only phone calls
+Trace software’s voice tools are not limited to recording only phone calls

-One of the unique features of Trace is its ability to also capture in-person conversations between staff and patients.
+One of the unique features of the Trace platform is its ability to also capture in-person conversations between staff and patients.
 Face-to-Face recording is particularly helpful in these areas:

 Patient Financial Responsibility